dmytro-zlobodukhov/python-keygen-cli/README.md

 ## Installation

-1. Clone this repository and navigate to it (it is `keygen-cli` directory by default):
+1. Clone this repository and navigate to it (it is `python-keygen-cli` directory by default):
    ```
-   cd keygen-cli
+   cd python-keygen-cli
    ```

 2. Create a virtual environment (optional but recommended):